fperez/fperez.org-src/py4science/starter_kit.rst

-These books are of general value and freely available online, though they can also be purchased in paper form
+These books are of general value and freely available online, though they can also be purchased in paper form:

 - `Dive into Python`_: an outstanding book, if you only read one general python book, make it this one.